 Photo Information

-Part of the epic walk to get to Newnes Glow Worm Tunnel
+Part of the epic walk to get to Newnes Glow Worm Tunnel.

 Glow Worm Tunnel walking track